uw-dims/stix-java/README.md

 * Module 3: cli.
 Example command line driven tools for processing STIX documents.

 * Module 4: json.
 Experimenting whether STIX Java objects can be represented as JSON.
-The basic answer is no. See the [json sources](./json/src/main) and (json test cases)[./json/src/test]  for more details.
+The basic answer is no, at least for the complex STIX instance documents cited above.
+See the [json sources](./json/src/main) and [json test case](./json/src/test/edu/uw/apl/stix/json/SamplesTest.java) for more details.

 To build: